ccxt/ccxt/wiki/Manual.md

 - Check the [CHANGELOG](https://github.com/ccxt/ccxt/blob/master/CHANGELOG.md) for recent updates.
 - Turn `verbose = true` to get more detail about it.
-- Check you API credentials.
+- Check your API credentials.
 Try a fresh new keypair if possible.
 - If it is a Cloudflare protection error, try these examples:
   - https://github.com/ccxt/ccxt/blob/master/examples/js/bypass-cloudflare.js
   - https://github.com/ccxt/ccxt/blob/master/examples/py/bypass-cloudflare.py
 - Check your nonce.
 If you used your API keys with other software, you most likely should [override your nonce function](#overriding-the-nonce) to match your previous nonce value.
 A nonce usually can be easily reset by generating a new unused keypair.
+If you are getting nonce errors with an existing key, try with a new API key that hasn't been used yet.
 - Check your request rate if you are getting nonce errors.
 Your private requests should not follow one another quickly.
 You should not send them one after another in a split second or in short time.
 The exchange will most likely ban you if you don't make a delay before sending each new request.
 In other words, you should not hit their rate limit by sending unlimited private requests too frequently.
 Add a delay to your subsequent requests, like show in the long-poller [examples](https://github.com/ccxt/ccxt/tree/master/examples), also [here](https://github.com/ccxt/ccxt/wiki/Manual#order-book--market-depth).
 - Read the [docs for your exchange](https://github.com/ccxt/ccxt/wiki/Exchanges) and compare your verbose output to the docs.
 - Check your connectivity with the exchange by accessing it with your browser.